 Your chances of success in this step are increased if you use an experienced patent attorney who has dealt with the USPTO on patent inventions and is familiar with their requirements.
 Time and time again, Gearhart Law has consistently helped our clients achieve success.

-Our experience spans patent application drafting, domestic and international patent prosecution, due diligence, opinion rendering for infringement and validity, agreement and transactional work, expert testimony and litigation support.
+Our experience spans patent application drafting, domestic and international patent prosecution, due diligence, opinion rendering for patent infringement and validity, agreement and transactional work, expert testimony and litigation support.

 Your brand is your product and service name.
 We will fight to protect your point of difference.
 A trademark is an affordable way to get federal protection for the name of your product or service, and our trademark services help to make that an easier process.
 Once you have a registered federal trademark you can use the symbol ® in connection with your mark.
-Having a trademark helps your customers to recognize your product or service over your competitors’.
+Having a trademark helps your customers to recognize your product or service over that of your competitors.

 To get started you don’t need to have the name in use yet—according to trademark law, a trademark can be filed as an intent-to-use mark.
 You merely need to have good faith intent to begin using the mark.
 Once you are ready to use the name in commerce, we can help you secure the federal registration you need.
 We can assist you from the first step of choosing your brand, searching the registered trademark database to make sure your desired trademark is available, through the category research and registration procedure.
-We can continue to provide assistance in maintaining the mark and monitor possible infringements and advise you if any actions are needed.
+We can continue to provide assistance in maintaining the mark and monitor possible trademark infringements and advise you if any actions are needed.

 A copyright protects literary works (including software code), musical, dramatic, choreographic, pictorial or graphic, audiovisual or architectural work, or a sound recording, from being reproduced without the permission of the copyright owner.
 Thanks to copyright law, this gives the author or current owner sole right to authorize copies or reproductions of the work and to create derivative works.
 All an author has to do is register the work to obtain their copyright registration certificate.
 The author(s) may transfer the copyright to any other party if they choose to do so, and this will need to be recorded with the U.S. Copyright Office.
 The right lasts for the rest of the author’s life, plus 70, 95 or 120 years, depending on the nature of authorship and creation date of the work.
 Sounds simple, right?